Table of Contents

 There are many similarities, both are options for self-employed individuals, as well as small-business owners looking to offer retirement savings as an employee benefit.

 Two popular self-employed retirement plans allowed by the Internal Revenue Service (IRS) include the SEP IRA and the SIMPLE IRA.
 With both plans, the employer can contribute—and in fact is obliged to contribute—funds toward their employee’s retirement, including (but not limited to) the owner’s.

 So, how does a SEP IRA differ from a SIMPLE IRA, and which one makes the most sense for a small-business owner?

-A simplified employee pension (SEP) plan is a retirement savings vehicle designed for small businesses of any size—from a sole proprietor with no employees to a company that employs 50 others.
+is a retirement savings vehicle designed for small businesses of any size—from a sole proprietor with no employees to a company that employs 50 others.
 Even though it’s employer-sponsored, this plan is still an individual retirement account (IRA), and it follows the same distribution rules in retirement that traditional and Roth IRAs do.
 The contribution limit is higher, though.

 Only employers can contribute to SEP IRAs; employees are not allowed to make elective deferrals to the account.
 Employers can contribute up to 25% of the employee’s compensation for the year, though contributions are limited to the lesser of that number or the 2022 annual limit of $61,000.

 If an employer contributes to one SEP IRA (including the owner’s), they are required to make equal contributions to all eligible employees’ IRAs.
 Employees are immediately and wholly vested in these funds, and can choose how to invest them according to their own retirement savings preferences.

 Taxes are not due on SEP IRA contributions or any investment gains until retirement.
 Once the account holder reaches age 59 ½, they can begin withdrawing funds from the account without penalty.
 Before age 59 ½, a 10% penalty tax may be incurred.